Royals vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Royals have posted a mark of 2-6.
+- The Royals have played as the underdog in eight of their past 10 games and have gone 1-7 in those contests.

-- In their last 10 games with an over/under, the Royals and their opponents have combined to eclipse the total seven times.
+- In their last 10 matchups with a total posted by oddsmakers, the Royals and their foes are 7-3-0 when it comes to hitting the over.

-- Oddsmakers have not posted a spread in any of the Royals' past 10 games.
+- The Royals' previous 10 matchups have not had a spread set by oddsmakers.

 Explore More About This Game